-The enclosed Proxy confers discretionary authority with respect to any other proposals which properly may be brought before the Meeting.
-As of the date hereof, management is not aware of any other matters to be presented for action at the Meeting.
-However, if any other matters properly come before the Meeting, the Proxies solicited hereby will be voted by the Proxyholders in accordance with the recommendations of the Board of Directors.
+Recently, the Securities and Exchange Commission (the "SEC") amended its rule governing a company's ability to use discretionary proxy authority with respect to shareholder proposals with were not submitted by the shareholders in time to be included in the proxy statement.
+As a result of that rule change, in the event a shareholder proposal was not submitted to the Company prior to March 16, 1999, the enclosed Proxy will confer authority on the Proxyholder's to vote the shares in accordance with their best judgment and discretion if the proposal is presented at the Meeting.
+As of the date hereof, no shareholder proposal has been submitted to the Company, and management is not aware of any other matters to be presented for action at the Meeting.
+However, if any other matters properly come before the Meeting, the Proxies solicited hereby will be voted by the Proxyholder's in accordance with the recommendations of the Board of Directors.
 Such authorization includes authority to appoint a substitute nominee or nominees to the Board of Directors' nominees identified herein where death, illness or other circumstances arise which prevent any such nominee for directors from serving in such position and to vote such Proxy for such substitute nominee.